BlanchettWA/ArrowMania/README.md

 # Arrow Mania
 A Game Programming final created in Processing.
 Essentially, DDR on keyboard but without music syncronization.

-Currently, this requres [Processing](https://processing.org/) to run.
-There will be exported executable versions soon.
+Currently, this requres [Processing](https://processing.org/) to see the source code.
+There are exported zips with executables.

 ## Known issues:
 Sound is unreliable and may work if enabled, but also may not.
-The Java Virtual machine crashes either on first run or on opening the game.
+The Java Virtual machine crashes either on first run or on opening the game....or it doesn't crash at all.
+Its very unpredictable.

 ## Next steps: